BigBigDoudou/otoroshi/README.md

   property :quantity, Integer, assert: ->(v) { v > 0 }
 end

-# These examples will raise an Otoroshi::AssertError
+# These examples raise an Otoroshi::AssertError
 # with message: ":quantity does not respect the assertion"
 Example.new(quantity: -1)
 instance.quantity = -1